Key for water heights :

 - Blackcairn Flats (H): Left Bank ONLY for this beat.
-High water pool which fishes best between 3ft-6ft on left bank.
+High water pool which fishes best between 2ft-6ft on left bank.
 Can be a great pool at the backend of the year.
-Access via track from carpark – walking only.
+Access via track upstream from carpark – walking only.
 It’s a very big pool but key spots are the middle of the pool opposite a small promontory on far bank, and the last third of the pool.

 - Bulls Run (L-M): Fished from either bank but left is best @ 6”-1ft 4”.
 From left bank start where all streams converge.
 Fish through to “V” at the tail of the pool.
 The best lies tend to be in the upper and middle sections.
 The deeper channel is middle to right bank so make sure to cover whole pool.
 There are some large submerged rocks half-way down which provide good resting spots for running fish.

 - Garrabhudie Flats (M-H): Fishes equally well from either side.
 Best between 1ft 3”- 3ft”.
 LB – Start 30 yards up from wooden Steps half way down pool (go further up pool in higher levels) and fish all the way down to the V-tail section where Croy extends.
-RB- fish all way down from Island.
+RB- fish all way down from Island/Boat Pool.
 This is a holding pool and can be productive at heights stated.
 Tail section can be exciting with a Sunray Fly on the surface.
 Be careful of deep water and unstable gravel at the top of the pool on the RB.

 - Potholes (L-M): Fishes from left bank only.
 This is now a continuation of G-Stream.
 They are 3 small sections which are clearly defined by small ripples and flow diversion.
 These are great spots to intercept running fish No serious wading and stealth required as the river is narrower at this point.